 Cracked concrete and potholes are caused by the freeze-thaw effect.
 When water seeps into tiny cracks in concrete structures and freezes, before thawing out again, it expands those cracks and makes the structure unstable.
 This is true for buildings as well as surfaces.

-There are lots of ways you can protect your concrete, and we detailed them all in our blog.
+There are lots of ways you can protect your concrete in winter, and we detailed them all in our blog post.

 Not only can snow and ice make it dangerous for people to access your building, with walkways becoming slippery and dangerous, but your entrances themselves might quickly cause problems for your whole building.